open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   * The `name` of the Instrument(s).
 [OpenTelemetry SDK](../overview.md#sdk)
     authors MAY choose to support wildcard characters, with the question mark (`?`) matching exactly one character and the asterisk character (`*`) matching zero or more characters.
+If wildcards are not supported in general, OpenTelemetry SDKs MUST specifically recognize the single `*` wildcard as matching all instruments.
   * The `name` of the Meter (optional).
   * The `version` of the Meter (optional).
   * The `schema_url` of the Meter (optional).